DyegoMaas/ForeverFactory/README.md

 ## Building a single object

-Let's assume we have a POCO named Person:
+Let's assume we have a class named Person:

 ```csharp
 public class Person